advanced-cropper/vue-advanced-cropper/README.md

 | Event                     | Description
 | ------------------------  | --------------------------------------------------------------
-| change                    | Invoked on changing of a stencil position / size, after mounting the component and on an image changing
+| change                    | Invoked on the changing of a stencil's position/size after mounting the component and on an image change
-| ready                     | Invoked on success of an image loading
+| ready                     | Invoked on the success of an image loading
-| error                     | Invoked on error of an image loading
+| error                     | Invoked on an error of an image loading

 ## RectangleStencil